-Simply put, Vicodin can get someone high.
+Simply put, prescription drugs like Vicodin can get someone high.
 Vicodin is a narcotic which contains the opiate hydrocodone that can cause feelings of euphoria by changing the way the brain perceives pain.
 It is this feeling of euphoria that causes addiction.

 The Euphoric Effects of Vicodin

 The euphoric effect that comes from taking Vicodin is created by the hydrocodone binding to the opioid receptors in the brain, spinal cord and gastrointestinal tract.
 This changes how the individual experiences pain while on Vicodin.
 The drug also affects parts of the brain that control pleasurable feelings, which is what creates the ‘high’.
 If an individual snorts Vicodin instead of taking it orally, that increases the intensity of the euphoric feeling.
 Vicodin in an individual’s system will show up on urine tests, blood tests, saliva test and hair tests.

 Mixing Vicodin with Other Substances

 Vicodin is a central nervous system depressant.
 It causes drowsiness and can interfere with clear, logical thinking.
 It can also cause mood changes and feelings of anxiety.
 It is very dangerous to mix Vicodin with any other central nervous system depressants, like alcohol, antihistamines, barbiturates and benzodiazepines, as they can all interact with the hydrocodone.
 Mixing Vicodin with any of these can increase the negative side effects of the drug.
 It may make the individual excessively drowsy and slow their breathing to the point of becoming life threatening.